Gordon Herbert: Coaching career

+After ending his professional playing career in Finland, Herbert stayed in the country and started his coaching career in 1994 with Finnish Korisliiga team Korihait in Uusikaupunki, before moving to Espoon Honka in 1996.

 Herbert has coached many teams, including Frankfurt Skyliners, with which he won the German League title in 2004.
 He led the Skyliners to their 3rd German League finals appearance, against the league's first place Brose Bamberg, after beating other top-rated German teams, such as Alba Berlin, in the playoffs.
 He also coached French teams Paris and Pau Orthez, with which he won the French Cup in the 2006–07 season.

 On July 7, 2007, he officially became the head basketball coach of the Greek club Aris.
-Herbert has also been an assistant coach of the NBA's Toronto Raptors.
+Herbert has also been an assistant coach of the Toronto Raptors in National Basketball Association (NBA).
 In the 2015–16 season, Herbert won the FIBA Europe Cup with the Skyliners, after his team defeated Pallacanestro Varese in the Final.
 Herbert was also named the German Basketball Bundesliga Coach of the Year that season.

 Herbert's contract with the Skyliners ended in May 2020.
 On July 2, 2020, he signed with Avtodor of the VTB United League.
 He was sacked in March 2021.

 In September 2021, he was named head coach of the Germany national team.
-He guided the German team to a bronze medal at the 2022 European Championships.
+He guided the German team to a bronze medal at the 2022 European Championships and to the gold medal in the 2023 World Cup.
+On 17 December 2023, Herbert was named the Coach of the Year in Germany.
+On 11 January 2024, Herbert was named the Coach of the Year also in Finland, by the Finnish sports journalists.
+On 16 May 2024, it was reported that Herbert will leave the Germany national team after the 2024 Summer Olympics in Paris.

+On 25 July 2024, it was announced that Herbert would start as the head coach of Bayern Munich in the Basketball Bundesliga and the EuroLeague after the 2024 Summer Olympics.

+Canada Basketball selected Herbert to be the head coach of its men's national team on 1 May, 2025, filling the vacancy that was left by Jordi Fernandez.
+Herbert will lead the team to the 2025 FIBA AmeriCup and the 2027 FIBA World Cup in the lead-up to the 2028 Summer Olympics in Los Angeles, where the Canadians aim to win their first Olympic medal in men's basketball since 1936.